Part I (preamble & Oitylo Bay)

-In 1878 the national government reduced the local autonomy of the Mani, and the area gradually became a backwater; inhabitants abandoned the land through emigration, with many going to major Greek cities, as well as to Europe and the United States.
-It was not until the 1970s, when the construction of new roads supported the growth of the tourist industry, that the Mani began to regain population and become prosperous.
-The last three decades, the area is very popular with tourists from Europe, mainly Germans and French, but thankfully massive tourism has not affected the place and did not spoil its “wild beauty”.
+In 1878 the national government reduced the Mani's local autonomy.
+The area gradually became a backwater; inhabitants abandoned the land through emigration, with many going to major Greek cities and Europe and the United States.
+It was not until the 1970s, when the construction of new roads supported the tourist industry's growth, that the Mani began to regain population and become prosperous.
+In the last three decades, the area is very popular with tourists from Europe, mainly Germans and French, but thankfully massive tourism has not affected the place and did not spoil its “wild beauty”.
 The ancient tower-houses of Mani (pyrgospita) are significant tourist attractions and some offer accommodations for visitors.

 Mani is also known for what is considered by many the world's best extra-virgin olive oil, soft-pressed from partially ripened olives of the Koroneiki variety, which are grown on mountain terraces.

-During my stay in Mani, I decided to reside at “Itilo Hotel” located by the beach, 7km north of Areopoli in a protected gulf, where the most picturesque village o Mani, Limeni, is also located.
+During my stay in Mani, I decided to reside at “Itilo Hotel” located by the beach, 7km north of Areopoli in a protected gulf.
+The most picturesque village o Mani, Limeni, is also located.
 The place is ideal for beach holidays (not my type of holidays, though) and very convenient to explore the area.
-Hotel Itilo is a lovely (a bit expensive) hotel with beautiful rooms with sea and mountain view.
+Hotel Itilo is a lovely (a bit expensive) hotel with beautiful rooms with sea and mountain views.
 The beach in front of it is not that good, but there is a small saltwater pool onsite.
-Breakfast is very good.
+Breakfast is delicious.

 The hotel is located just outside Neo Oitylo (Νέο Οίτυλο) village, which is a little seaside settlement with several cafés and restaurants by the sea.
 There is no real tourist interest for Neo Oitylo, but the sunset from here is just majestic, as the sun during the summer months goes down into the sea between the two rocky edges of the gulf.